@CCCERAMICS INSTAGRAM

 24.01.24

-Lady Jill Shaw Ruddock CBE has selected nine of Caroline’s pots to include in her annual Art Exhibition to raise money for The Second Half Foundation.
+Lady Jill Shaw Ruddock CBE has selected nine of my pots to include in her annual Art Exhibition to raise money for The Second Half Foundation.
 This is the 11th annual exhibition, it features the work of nine artists, all of whom are in the second half of their lives.

 The catalogue for the show can be viewed here - pieces are already selling!

-In addition, at 10am on 22 March, there will be a breakfast where Natalie Melton, Director of the Crafts Council will be speaking.
+The show will be opened by Andrew Nairne OBE, Director of Kettle’s Yard at 18.30 on 21 March, at The Second Half Centre at the NHS St Charles Hospital on Exmoor Street London W10 6DZ.
 The show is short and sweet - it closes at midday on 22nd.
 Half the proceeds go to the artists and half to support the Foundation.

 Founded in May 2011, after the publication of Jill’s book: ‘The Second Half of Your Life’, about positive ageing, the mission of the Foundation is to create a self-sustaining template for successful ageing, through community hubs, where people can come together to continue learning, make new friends, feel a sense of community, and stay healthy.
 Currently 6000 people benefit from the centre’s activities.